Listing Process

 • Current photographs showing the entire property, including landscape, outbuildings, all exterior building elevations, and all interior spaces.

 Digital submission is preferred to National.Register@tn.gov.
-Mailed submissions are also accepted to our office address.
-The state e-mail system only accepts attachments smaller than 25 mb so please ensure materials do not exceed 25 mb per e-mail.
-Multiple e-mails with attachments may be submitted, if needed.
+There are two submittal options.
+The first is to submit the materials to National.Register@tn.gov.
+The state e-mail system only accepts attachments smaller than twenty-five megabytes, so please ensure materials do not exceed twenty-five megabytes per e-mail.
+Multiple e-mails with attachments may be submitted.
 Please request confirmation that materials have been received by staff.
 If you do not receive confirmation, please follow up with a separate e-mail.

 Properties that are found to be eligible for listing can proceed to Step 2.